-The blog post 15 Best museums in Europe you have to visit this year was first published on Culture Tourist on 5 March 2019 and updated on 18 May 2023.
+The blog post 15 Best museums in Europe to visit was first published on Culture Tourist on 5 March 2019 and updated on 6 September 2023.

+Are you looking for the best museums in Europe to visit in 2023?
 Visiting museums is a great way to learn about the local culture while travelling.
 However, sometimes, a motivation to travel for me is purely to see a particular museum.
 I’m often asked what are the best museums in Europe.
-Since it’s a tricky question, I’ve asked some of my fellow travel bloggers to help me compile the list of the 15 best European museums you must visit.
+Since it’s a tricky question, I’ve asked some of my fellow travel bloggers to help me compile the list of the 15 best European museums to visit in 2023.

 1 – Rijksmuseum, Amsterdam

 The Royal Museum of the Netherlands, or the Rijksmuseum, is home to some of the most famous Dutch Golden Age paintings.
 Rembrandt‘s The Night Watch and Vermeer’s Milkmaid are some of the best-known among them.
-Eight hundred years of Dutch art and history, with around 8,000 exhibits, are on display in the Rijksmuseum.
+Eight hundred years of Dutch art and history, with around 8,000 exhibits, are on display in the Rijksmuseum, making it one of the best museums in Europe to visit this year.

 Its building, designed back in 1885, is a piece of art itself.
 You can spend a day there only by admiring its wall paintings and statues on its façade.
 It’s also probably the only museum in the world with a road going through it.